chakrabar/chakrabar.github.io/_posts/articles/2018-02-05-practical-configuration-and-di-in-aspnet-core.md

 One options is to simply restart the application, so that the `Startup` is run again, and it reloads the config again.
 But, it is not a practical solution.
 All users will lose their state, session, data etc., and there could be an application downtime.

 One solution to this problem is to [use IOptionsSnapshot](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options#reload-configuration-data-with-ioptionssnapshot).
-This uses the `IOptionsMonitor` triggers to re-read configuration values from source.
+This internally uses the `IOptionsMonitor` based triggers to re-read configuration values from source, whenever that is updated.

 To use, simply use `IOptionsSnapshot<>` in place of `IOptions<>` where a strongly-typed config is being injected.
-Or to inject the config object type directly, register an instance from the IOptionsSnapshot as singleton.
+Or to **inject the reloadable config object** type directly, register an instance of the IOptionsSnapshot's `Value` for the config object's type.
+This is done with an extension method to register a service, like `Func<IServiceProvider, TConfig>`.

 ```cs
 public SomeController(IConfiguration configuration, IOptions<AppConfigs> options,